Run CedarDB with Docker

 -e CEDAR_DB=/run/secrets/db_file cedardb/cedardbYou can manage such files using Docker secrets.

-Any file in /docker-entrypoint-initdb.d/ is executed or sourced during container setup.
+Files in /docker-entrypoint-initdb.d/ are executed or sourced during container setup.
+Supported file extensions are .sh, .sql, .sql.xz and sql.gz.

 Create a movies/ directory with the following files: